Day Trading Basics

 - More frequent trades and higher transaction costs.

-- Greater use of leverage or margin.
+- Greater use of leverage or margin to amplify small moves.

-- Intense emotional pressure and decision‑fatigue.
+- Intense emotional pressure and decision fatigue.

 - The need for a written plan and strict risk controls.